transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 is bad however.
 If there is no guidance on whether certain practices are encouraged or prohibited, submitting and reviewing for journals become a minefiled that is not easily navigated.
-This might furtehr hinder scholarly participation from early career researchers which are less accustomed to and aware of certain norms in their field.
+This might furtehr hinder scholarly participation from early career researchers which are less accustomed and aware of certain norms in their field.

-Disciplinary differences are to be appreciated.

 # Bibliography